-191
+NRMDTE(

-$$NRMDTE(\lambda){i,j,t} = \sqrt{\frac{DTE(\lambda){i,j,t}}{TMKE{i,j,t}}}.$$
+$$\lambda$$

+)i,j,t = $\sqrt{\frac{\text{DTE}(\lambda){i,j,t}}{\text{TMKE}{i,j,t}}}$ .
 (3)

-192 In Eq.
+In Eq.
 (2), the temperature term is excluded from Eq.
-(1) to allow the TMKE to dominantly vary with 193 the convective situation in question rather than with latitudinal variation in temperature (Nielsen and 194 Schumacher 2016).
-Based on the above, the evolution of forecast error (as measured in a form of 195 ensemble perturbations) can be quantitatively assessed by calculating NRMDTE over time, which can 196 also be used to measure practical predictability.
+(1) to allow the TMKE to dominantly vary with the convective situation in question rather than with latitudinal variation in temperature (Nielsen and Schumacher 2016).
+Based on the above, the evolution of forecast error (as measured in a form of ensemble perturbations) can be quantitatively assessed by calculating NRMDTE over time, which can also be used to measure practical predictability.
 In general, the predictability within ensemble forecasts for a convective case is destroyed when there is large increase in NRMDTE (Judt et al. 2016).
 In summary, RMDTE provides a measure of the magnitude of forecast errors and is applicable to individual cases while NRMDTE does not measure the absolute magnitude but assesses the mean behaviors of forecast error growth for a group of cases and informs predictability.
-In section 3, we employ NRMDTE to understand the mean error growth dynamics over all 14 cases, while in sections 5 and 6, RMDTE is used for correlation analysis and case studies.
+In section 3, we employ NRMDTE to understand the mean error growth dynamics over all 13 cases, while in sections 5 and 6, RMDTE is used for correlation analysis and case studies.

-203 c.
+c.
 Analysis domain and case selection

-204 The analyses of the CAM forecasts and observations are carried out over the central U.S. region 205 with four subregions as illustrated in Fig. 1.
-The overall analysis region is between the Rocky 206 Mountains and Appalachian Mountains, which is further divided into four guadrants with equal size 207 to allow for examination of precipitation diversity in the NW, NE, SE, and SW regions.
-Twenty-four-208 hour forecasts from 13 days of May 2018 that have active convection at the IC time are chosen from 209 the CAPS ensemble forecasts to analyze IC error growth in this study (see Fig. 2 for a list of dates).
-All 210 forecasts start at 0000 UTC.
-With radar data assimilated into the ICs containing active convection, 211 errors at all scales are expected to grow from the beginning.
+The analyses of the CAM forecasts and observations are carried out over the central U.S. region with four subregions as illustrated in Fig. 1.
+The overall analysis region is between the Rocky Mountains and Appalachian Mountains, which is further divided into four quadrants with equal size to allow for examination of precipitation diversity in the northwest (NW), northeast (NE), southeast (SE), and southwest (SW) regions.
+The 24-h forecasts from 13 days of May 2018 that have active convection at the IC time are chosen from the CAPS ensemble forecasts to analyze IC error growth in this study (see Fig. 2 for a list of dates).
+All forecasts start at 0000 UTC.
+With radar data assimilated into the ICs containing active convection, errors at all scales are expected to grow from the beginning.